knative-extensions/net-istio/ISTIO.md

 ### Bump istio-head manifests

+> **TODO**: Currently `istio-head` needs to be updated manually.
+The update process should be automated and systematic - See [issues/913](https://github.com/knative-sandbox/net-istio/issues/913).

 The following steps show how you can bump the `istio-head` manifest:

 #### 1. Uncomment the script for istio-head